BulkGate/woosms/readme.txt

 * Use <strong>custom hooks</strong> to add your own admin/customer notification to your WooCommerce SMS plugin

 = Powered by BulkGate =
-<a href="http://www.woo-sms.net/" target="_blank" title="WooSMS plugin for WooCommerce">WooSMS plugin for WooCommerce</a> has our <a href="https://www.bulkgate.com/en/" target="_blank" title="SMS Gateway">SMS gateway</a> in its heart.
-This means that WooSMS communicates with and is depended on our BulkGate SMS gateway (www.bulkgate.com/en/) in order to provide you all the necessary services.
-This WooCommerce SMS plugin has all the important functions and intuitive design that you can find in BulkGate Portal. <strong>See all the <a href="https://www.bulkgate.com/en/sms-module" target="_blank" title="SMS Modules">SMS modules</a> we have developed so far.</strong>
+WooSMS plugin for WooCommerce has our <a href="https://www.bulkgate.com/en/" target="_blank" title="SMS Gateway">SMS gateway</a> in its heart.
+This means that WooSMS communicates with and is depended on our BulkGate communications platform in order to provide you all the necessary services.
+This WooCommerce SMS plugin has all the important functions and intuitive design that you can find in BulkGate Portal. <strong>See all the <a href="https://www.bulkgate.com/en/integrations/" target="_blank" title="">integrations</a> and SMS APIs we have developed so far.</strong>

 **Helpdesk**
 Get comfortable with our <a href="https://help.bulkgate.com/docs/en/woosms-module-installation.html" target="_blank" title="SMS Gateway helpdesk">helpdesk.</a> It is here for your convenience.
 Helpdesk gives you <strong>answers to all the questions you might want to ask.</strong>